Bridge2Bitcoin/Bridge2Bitcoin/README.md

 Despite the moderate complexity in setup, it does offer some advantages to the merchants and is easy to manage once set up.

+#### Advantages

-1. An optional hardware PoS (LNPoS) that only costs approx £40.
+- An optional hardware PoS (LNPoS) that only costs approx £40.
-2. Onchain payments will go directly into a wallet the merchant controls.
+- Onchain payments will go directly into a wallet the merchant controls.
-3. The LNPoS needs no internet connection, it relies on the customer's phone connection to send the transaction.
+- The LNPoS needs no internet connection, it relies on the customer's phone connection to send the transaction.
-4. The LNPoS has an ATM function that allows the merchant to sell Bitcoin for fiat.
+- The LNPoS has an ATM function that allows the merchant to sell Bitcoin for fiat.
-5. TPoS is an LNbits extension that allows a 'receive only' Point of sale to be quickly accessed by any member of staff via a QR code on their own phone.
+- TPoS is an LNbits extension that allows a 'receive only' Point of sale to be quickly accessed by any member of staff via a QR code on their own phone.
-6. Lower fees when using lightning than option 3.
+- Lower fees when using lightning than option 3.
-7. No fee when receiving payment onchain.
-8. Non-custodial
+- Non-custodial/self sovereign option

+#### Disadvantages

+- Technically more difficult to setup

-If a merchant goes with this option they will need assistance setting up from Simon.
+If a merchant goes with this option they will need assistance setting up from Simon to access our LNbits instance.

 ### Option 3 - [CoinCorner](https://www.coincorner.com/)